psychoinformatics-de/ipsy-docs/source/internal/data_center/karr.rst

 Management
 ==========
 VM level management is done with the `vSphere Web Client`_.
-Access is through campus credentials, and current only I (waite) have access.
+Access is through campus credentials, and current only I (Alex) have access.
 The URZ can grant additional access.

 .. _vSphere Web Client: https://vcenter.urz.uni-magdeburg.de:9443/vsphere-client/